BTBlueTiger/QuestPDF.Pieces/README.md

 ---

+## 📝 Running the Example

+To run the example provided in this README, ensure you have the following prerequisites:

+1. Clone this repo
+2. Install the QuestPDF Companion and run it
+3. `cd Example`
+4. `dotnet watch`

+---

 ## 🚀 Overview

 **QuestPDF.Pieces** is a robust and flexible framework built on top of [QuestPDF](https://www.questpdf.com/).
 It simplifies PDF generation by introducing reusable "pieces" (components) that encapsulate layout logic, enabling developers to create clean, maintainable, and modular code.